shinmorino/qgate/docs/source/simulator.rst

 Running simulations
 -------------------

 Simulator instance has **Simulator.run(circuit)** method.
-In qgate, quantum circuits are built by using Python's list.
+In Qgate, quantum circuits are built by using Python's list.
 By passing this list, simulation runs.  **Simulator.run(circuit)** returns after all operatos in a given circuit is applied.

 .. code-block:: python